nymos-xyz/nym/docs/roadmap.md

   - Commitment and reveal operations
   - Zero-knowledge predicate evaluation

-- [ ] **Week 59-60: VM Security and Optimization**
+- [x] **Week 59-60: VM Security and Optimization** ✅
-  - Sandbox security for contract execution
+  - ✅ Sandbox security for contract execution with memory isolation and syscall filtering
-  - Resource usage monitoring
+  - ✅ Resource usage monitoring with comprehensive limits and real-time tracking
-  - Performance optimization
+  - ✅ Performance optimization with instruction caching and memory prefetching
-  - Security vulnerability assessment
+  - ✅ Security vulnerability assessment with automated scanning
+  - ✅ Integrated SecureVM combining all security and optimization features

 ### 3.2 NymScript Language Development